ManuelGil/simplus/src/content/creators/imgildev.md

   website: "https://manuelgil.dev"
 ---

-A dev & content creator with extensive experience in TypeScript, Angular, Nestjs, and PHP.
-I'm passionate about Open Source.
+👋 Hi!
+I'm Manuel Gil, a software developer and content creator with 8 years of experience in the industry.
+I specialize in using technologies like TypeScript, Angular, Nestjs, Go, Java and PHP.